-Sacred Journeys: On Manifesting The Life You Want
+Sacred Journeys: How to Manifest the Life You Want This Year

 Tuning into the earth’s cycles can inspire our creative work and keep our lives ‘in the flow’.
-Spring offers an energetic opportunity to commit to our personal journey, particularly the intentions and beliefs that we choose to nourish this coming year.
+Spring offers an energetic opportunity to commit to our personal journey – particularly those intentions and beliefs that we choose to nourish this coming year.
 The process includes being aware of what we choose not to ‘grow’ in the garden of our story lines.

 A friend was describing a group she is working with, the members of which all met through a workshop.
 They are helping each other remove their masks and reveal to each other the worst thing they have done that the masks have protected.
 She laughed and said it was wonderfully liberating, sort of like taking your clothes off in front of others, and then choosing exactly which clothes to put back on.

 That is a perfect exercise to be doing in the spring.
 It is reminiscent of the April rains that wash off the growth inhibitors coating seeds within the ground.
 Once naked, they can begin to send shoots into the light and transform themselves into beautiful new plants.

 Spring’s gift can be the inspiration to practice magical transformations in our own lives.
 For me, five years have passed since my mom died, and there have been many gentle adjustments to my orientation as my story line adapts to such a deep change.
 Some of the changes involve a return of the energy that was spent as a caregiver for five years, and also a surprising sense of freedom from ‘expectations’ as a daughter, be they real or imagined.

 So I am ripe for weaving a new story for myself this spring that is a reflection of who I now am.
 The magical part of the weaving, the creative art form, feels like a combination of learning what I want to manifest and remembering how to create my intentions in the world.